ShiftSpace/promises/readme.txt

     ... some code ...
   }.decorate(promise)

 The promise decorator does a couple of fancy things.

-First of all it doesn't change the behavior of the function.
+First, of all it doesn't change the behavior of the function.
 You can pass normal arguments to this function and it will work just fine.

 Second, if any the arguments to getFoo are unrealized Promise instances it will block. getFoo will only execute when all those Promises instances have realized their values (sweet isn't it?).
+This works even if the values of the Promises themselves are unrealized promises!

 Third, if the result of a promise decorated function is a MooTools request object it will automatically create a promise and return that.